prayag-sangode/monitoring/helm/test-alerts/README.md

-# Testing Prometheus Alerts in Kubernetes (Single Deployment)
+# Testing Prometheus Alerts in Kubernetes

 This guide demonstrates how to test **Pod Down**, **High CPU**, **High Memory**, and **Cluster-Wide High CPU Utilization** alerts using a **single Kubernetes deployment**.
 We’ll use an `nginx` pod with **low CPU & memory limits**, so it’s easy to trigger resource-based alerts.